AdobeDocs/commerce-merchant-services.en/help/live-search/synonyms-add.md

 1. Enter the **Keyword** term or phrase to be matched.
 1. Enter the **Expansion** term(s) that you want to add as synonyms for the keyword.
 Separate multiple terms with a comma.
-   In this example, the keyword to match is “pants” and the set of expansion terms are “long pants, trousers, slacks”.
+   In this example, the keyword to match is "pants" and the set of expansion terms are "long pants, trousers, slacks".

    ![Two-way synonym example](assets/synonym-add-two-way-example.png)